 Start With the Tank

 You need to drain the tank before you disconnect the water supply, or you'll have a minor flood.
-Turn off the toilet shutoff valve, then push down on the flush handle and hold the handle until water stops draining into the bowl.
+Turn off the toilet shutoff valve, often found on the wall behind the toilet; then push down on the flush handle and hold the handle until water stops draining into the bowl.
 About an inch of water should still be covering the bottom of the tank, so use a sponge to soak it up and transfer it to the bowl.
 When all the water is gone, it's safe to disconnect the water supply hose, but keep a rag on the floor because a small amount of water will drain from the hose.

 Finish Emptying the Bowl

 Once you've lowered the water level in the bowl, the easiest way to remove the rest of it is to sponge it out.
 Don't do this unless you're absolutely sure you're going to pull the toilet because when you empty the toilet trap, you create a direct air passage to the sewer, and nothing will stop the gases from wafting into the bathroom.
 If reaching into the bowl with rubber gloves and a sponge seems too unappealing, use a sponge mop.
 Dip the sponge or mop repeatedly in the bowl and squeeze the water into a utility bucket for disposal.
 You can also empty the bowl by repeatedly plunging with a toilet plunger.